Rehab Resources

 TRY HARDER is not the answer

 Imagine you are trying to get over a 5 foot wall.
 You can't jump 5' straight up no matter how hard you try.
 The solution is not to jump higher, but, rather, to get a ladder!
-You've broken down the impossible problem of 5 feet into a a series (a continuum) of achievable 6" steps.
+You've broken down the impossible problem of 5 feet into a series (a continuum) of achievable 6" steps.
 Literally.
 Dr. Rosenbek provided similar steps for acquired apraxia of speech treatment.

 Rosenbek Hiearchy Steps